cyber-prophet/cosmos-nushell/out/gaiad/commands-md-files/gaiad tx staking validator-bond.md

-Withdraw pool coin from the specified liquidity pool.

-This swap request is not processed immediately since it is accumulated in the liquidity pool batch.
-All requests in a batch are treated equally and executed at the same swap price.
+Mark a delegation as a validator self-bond.

 Example:
-$ gaiad tx liquidity withdraw 1 10000pool96EF6EA6E5AC828ED87E8D07E7AE2A8180570ADD212117B2DA6F0B75D17A6295 --from mykey
+$ gaiad tx staking validator-bond cosmosvaloper13h5xdxhsdaugwdrkusf8lkgu406h8t62jkqv3h --from mykey

-This example request withdraws 10000 pool coin from the specified liquidity pool.
-The appropriate pool coin must be requested from the specified pool.

-[pool-id]: The pool id of the liquidity pool
-[pool-coin]: The amount of pool coin to withdraw from the liquidity pool

 Usage:
-  gaiad tx liquidity withdraw [pool-id] [pool-coin] [flags]
+  gaiad tx staking validator-bond [validator] [flags]

 Flags:
   -a, --account-number uint      The account number of the signing account (offline mode only) -b, --broadcast-mode string    Transaction broadcasting mode (sync|async|block) (default "sync")
-      --dry-run                  ignore the --gas flag and perform a simulation of a transaction, but don't broadcast it --fee-account string       Fee account pays fees for the transaction instead of deducting from the signer --fees string              Fees to pay along with transaction; eg: 10uatom --from string              Name or address of private key with which to sign
+      --dry-run                  ignore the --gas flag and perform a simulation of a transaction, but don't broadcast it (when enabled, the local Keybase is not accessible)
+      --fee-account string       Fee account pays fees for the transaction instead of deducting from the signer --fees string              Fees to pay along with transaction; eg: 10uatom --from string              Name or address of private key with which to sign